nigelpetargue/nigelpetargue/README.md

 Software Developer and Designer
 -------------------------------

-A skilled software developer with a passion for creating innovative, user-centric digital solutions that deliver exceptional experiences.
+Hi I'm software developer with a passion for creating innovative, user-centric digital solutions that deliver exceptional experiences.
 With a strong foundation in JavaScript, React, PostgreSQL, and Node.js, I specialize in designing scalable web and mobile applications.
 Leveraging a year of hands-on experience in Agile and Scrum environments, I have contributed to projects ranging from performance management systems to e-commerce platforms.
 My commitment to staying updated with emerging technologies, such as TypeScript and Go, ensures that I bring cutting-edge solutions to every project.
 Dedicated to transforming ideas into impactful digital products, I thrive in collaborative and dynamic settings.

 *   🌍  I'm based in Philippines
 *   🖥️  See my portfolio at [https://nigelpetargue.vercel.app/](http://nigelpetargue.vercel.app/)